future startup logo

 By integrating all the lessons learned from our experiences, we strive to enhance the probability of success for the companies we mentor and work with.

-Ivy Huq Russell: Similar to Abhina, the inspiration came from being founders ourselves.
-We work on a founder first approach.
-One of the things we look out for is that founders are not getting squeezed especially when they start out like on their cap tables, service and/or b2b agreements.
-We have seen that they eventually get very good at these but initially they need a solid sound board and we are that for them.
+Ivy Huq Russell: Similar to Abhinav, the inspiration came from being founders ourselves.
+We work on a founder-first approach.
+One of the things we look out for is that founders are not getting squeezed especially when they start out on their cap tables, service, and/or b2b agreements.
+We have seen that they eventually get very good at these but initially, they need a solid soundboard and we are that for them.

-My personal goal is to democratize angel investing from women VC and LPS to women founders by giving them access to deals, lower the barrier to enter, and build confidence through education and peers in the women's investment network.
+My personal goal is to democratize angel investing from women VC and LPS to women founders by giving them access to deals, lowering the barrier to entry, and building confidence through education and peers in the women's investment network.
 That's why I am so proud of the work we are doing at BWIN.

 Future Startup: What was your thesis when you started Venture Crafters?
 How has your investment thesis evolved since you began?